Services

 Biodiversity Gain Plan

-The purpose of the biodiversity gain plan is to provide a clear and consistent document in which the developer sets out how the proposals meet the biodiversity net gain objective and the planning authority can determine whether or not it has been met.
+The purpose of the Biodiversity Gain Plan is to provide a clear and consistent document in which the developer sets out how the proposals meet the biodiversity net gain objective and the planning authority can determine whether or not it has been met.
 The Biodiversity Gain Plan is submitted after planning permission has been granted to discharge the mandatory net gain condition.
-A template is now available for the Biodiversity Gain Plan and more detailed instructions will be forthcoming in the coming weeks.

 Habitat Management and Monitoring Plans